arviz-devs/arviz/doc/source/schema/schema.md

 `InferenceData` stores all quantities that are relevant to fulfilling its goals in different groups.
 Different groups generally distinguish conceptually different quantities in Bayesian inference, however, convenience in {ref}`creation <creating_InferenceData>` and {ref}`usage <working_with_InferenceData>` of `InferenceData` objects also plays a role.
 In general, each quantity (such as posterior distribution or observed data) will be represented by several multidimensional labeled variables.

 ### Rules
-Following are a few rules which should be followed:
+Below are a few rules which should be followed:
 * Each group should have one entry per variable and each variable should be named.
-* When relevant, the first two dimensions of each variable should be the sample identifier (`chain`, `draw`).
-* For groups like `observed_data` or `constant_data`, the two initial dimensions(`chain`, `draw`) are omitted.
+* Dimension names `chain`, `draw`, `sample` and `post_pred_id` are reserved for InferenceData use to indicate sample dimensions.
+* Dimensions in InferenceData (including sample dimensions) should be identified by name only.
+* For groups like `observed_data` or `constant_data`, all sample dimensions can be omitted.
+For groups like `prior`, `posterior` or `posterior_predictive` either `sample` has to be present or both `chain` and `draw` dimensions need to be present.
+Any combinations that follow this are valid.
 * Dimensions must be named and share name with a coordinate specifying the index values, called coordinate values.
 * Coordinate values can be repeated and should not necessarily be numerical values.
 * Variables must not share names with dimensions.
-* Moreover, each group contains the following attributes:
-  - `created_at`: the date of creation of the group.
-  - `inference_library`: the library used to run the inference.
-  - `inference_library_version`: version of the inference library used.

 ### Relations
 `InferenceData` data objects contain any combination of the groups described below.
 There are also some relations (detailed below) between the variables and dimensions of different groups.
 Hence, whenever related groups are present they should comply with these relations.
+Neither the presence of groups nor described below or the lack of some of the groups described below go against the schema.

 #### `posterior`
+Samples from the posterior distribution p(theta|y) in the parameter (also called constrained) space.

+#### `unconstrained_posterior`
-Samples from the posterior distribution p(theta|y).
+Samples from the posterior distribution p(theta_transformed|y) in the unconstrained (also called transformed) space.

+Only variables that undergo a transformation for sampling should be present here.
+Therefore, to get the samples for _all_ the variables in the unconstrained space, variables should be taken from the `unconstrained_posterior` group if present, and if not, then the values from the variable in the `posterior` group should be used.

+Both samples and variables (for those present only) should match between the `posterior` and the `unconstrained_posterior` groups.
+Note that as defined above, matching samples and variables impose constraints on dimensions and coordinates, not on the values which will be different.

+(schema/sample_stats)=
 #### `sample_stats`
 Information and diagnostics for each `posterior` sample, provided by the inference backend.
 It may vary depending on the algorithm used by the backend (i.e. an affine